Plato's theory of soul: Spirit (θυμοειδές)

-According to Plato, the spirited or thymoeides (from thymos) is the part of the soul by which we are angry or get into a temper.
-He also calls this part 'high spirit' and initially identifies the soul dominated by this part with the Thracians, Scythians and the people of "northern regions".
+According to Plato, the spirited or thymoeides (from thymos) is part of the soul by which we are angry or get into a temper.
+He also calls this part 'high spirit' and initially identifies the soul dominated by this part with the Thracians, Scythians, and the people of "northern regions".

 Appetite (ἐπιθυμητικόν)

 The appetite or epithymetikon (from epithymia, translated to Latin as concupiscentia or desiderium).

 Reincarnation

-Plato's theory of the reincarnation of the soul combined the ideas of Socrates and Pythagoras, mixing the divine privileges of men with the path of reincarnations between different animal species.
-He believed the human prize for the virtuous or the punishment for the guilty were not placed in different parts of the underworld, but directly on Earth.
+Plato's theory of the reincarnation of the soul combined the ideas of Socrates and Pythagoras, mixing the divine privileges of men with the path of reincarnation between different animal species.
+He believed the human prize for the virtuous or the punishment for the guilty were not placed in different parts of the underworld but directly on Earth.
 After death, a guilty soul would be re-embodied first in a woman (in accordance with Plato's belief that women occupied a lower level of the natural scale), and then in an animal species, descending from quadrupeds down to snakes and fish.
-According to this theory, women and the lower animals were created only in order to provide a habitation for degraded souls.
+According to this theory, women and the lower animals were created only in order to provide a habitat for degraded souls.

-Plato most of the time says that there is a distinct reward-and-punishment phase of the afterlife between reincarnations.
+Plato, most of the time, says that there is a distinct reward-and-punishment phase of the afterlife between reincarnations.
 Only in the Timaeus and Laws does the reward-and-punishment phase disappear; in these two texts, the punishment is said to be the reincarnation itself.
-Recent scholars have argued that the theory of reincarnation is intended to be literally true.
-In the Timaeus, for instance, it appears as a scientific theory to explain the generation of non-human animals; elsewhere, it appears as the conclusion of other philosophical commitments that Plato argues for, such as that virtue is always rewarded and vice punished, and that the only way to punish a soul is to embody it.